Quantum-Enhanced Microscope Doubles Resolution

 “Cells don’t like UV light,” Wang says.
 “But if we can use 400-nanometer light to image the cell and achieve the effect of 200-nm light, which is UV, the cells will be happy, and we’re getting the resolution of UV.”

-To achieve that, Wang’s team built an optical apparatus that shines laser light into a special kind of crystal that converts some of the photons passing through it into biphotons.
-Even using this special crystal, the conversion is very rare and occurs in about one in a million photons.
-Using a series of mirrors, lenses, and prisms, each biphoton—which actually consists of two discrete photons—is split up and shuttled along two paths, so that one of the paired photons passes through the object being imaged and the other does not.
-The photon passing through the object is called the signal photon, and the one that does not is called the idler photon.
-These photons then continue along through more optics until they reach a detector connected to a computer that builds an image of the cell based on the information carried by the signal photon.
-Amazingly, the paired photons remain entangled as a biphoton behaving at half the wavelength despite the presence of the object and their separate pathways.
+Wang's team constructed an optical apparatus that emits laser light into a specialized crystal which transforms some of the photons into biphotons.
+Despite the rarity of the conversion, with only one in a million photons being affected, the biphotons consisting of two discrete photons were split and directed through different pathways using a combination of mirrors, lenses, and prisms.
+One photon, the signal photon, passed through the object being imaged, while the other, the idler photon, did not.
+The photons continued to move through the optical system until they arrived at a detector that was connected to a computer.
+The computer used the signal photon's information to create an image of the object.
+Despite being separated and traveling through different paths, the paired photons remained entangled as a biphoton, behaving at half the wavelength while still carrying out the imaging process.

-Wang’s lab was not the first to work on this kind of biphoton imaging, but it was the first to create a viable system using the concept.
-“We developed what we believe a rigorous theory as well as a faster and more accurate entanglement-measurement method.
-We reached microscopic resolution and imaged cells.”
+Wang’s team was not the first to work on biphoton imaging, but they were the first to successfully create a viable system using the concept.
+They developed a rigorous theory and a faster and more accurate entanglement-measurement method, which allowed them to achieve microscopic resolution and image cells.

 While there is no theoretical limit to the number of photons that can be entangled with each other, each additional photon would further increase the momentum of the resulting multiphoton while further decreasing its wavelength.